anik-amd/butex-notes/L3-T1/TEM-313-Industrial-Management/part-a/1-management-organization.md

 8. Disturbance handler: The manager is responsible for taking corrective action in response to unexpected problems.
 For example, the manager may be required to resolve conflicts between employees.

 9. Resource allocator: The manager is responsible for allocating organizational resources.
 For example, the manager may be required to allocate the budget for the next year.

+10. Negotiator: The manager is responsible for representing the organization at major negotiations.
+For example, the manager may be required to negotiate with the suppliers.

 ## Skill required for manager